 Behavior: What did they do on the site?

 - Where did they land?
-How did they navigate?
+Where did they exit?

 Audience: Who are these people, anyway?